cnabio/cnab-spec/101-bundle-json.md

     - `required`: Parameter validation requiring the properties named in the user-provided object include the specified list of properties.
 MUST be an array of strings.
 (OPTIONAL)
     - `then`: Parameter validation requiring that the user-provided value match the specified schema.
 Only matches if the user-provided value matches the schema provided in the `if` property.
 MUST be a JSON schema.
 (OPTIONAL)
     - `title`: Short, human-readable descriptive name for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
-    - `type`: Parameter validation requiring that the user-provided value is either a "null", "boolean", "object", "array", "string", or "number".
+    - `type`: Parameter validation requiring that the user-provided value is either a "null", "boolean", "object", "array", "string", "integer", or "number".
 MUST be a string or an array of strings with unique elements.
 (OPTIONAL)
     - `uniqueItems`: Parameter validation requiring the items included in the user-provided array be unique.
 MUST be a boolean.
 (OPTIONAL)
     - `writeOnly`: Indicates that the value of the parameter is sensitive and MUST NOT be written to insecure locations such as log files or user-facing output.
 MUST be a boolean.
 (OPTIONAL)